Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Introduction

 Between the nano-Hz frequency band targeted by PTA and the $\SI{10-10^3}{\hertz}$ range where LVK operates lies the unexplored milli-Hz window.
 The planned Laser Interferometer Space Antenna (LISA) will cover this gap, revealing GW signals between $\SI{0.1~-~100}{\milli \hertz}$ \cite{LISA_red_book}.
 This space interferometer was selected as one of the three large-class missions of the campaign \textit{Cosmic Vision 2015-2025} and the project was formally adopted in 2024 \cite{LISA_adoption}.
 The implementation phase has begun, with the goal of launching the mission in 2035.
 The milli-Hz frequency band is anticipated to be the richest in terms of variety of astrophysical sources and LISA will detect massive black hole binaries (MBHBs), extreme mass-ratio inspirals (EMRIs) and compact binaries, primarily composed of double white dwarfs (DWDs).
 It will provide answers to numerous intriguing scientific questions, from astrophysics to cosmology and fundamental physics, comprehensively detailed in \citet{LISA_astro}.
 In addition to LISA, the milli-Hz range will also be explored by two other space-based detectors, the Chinese projects Taiji \cite{Taiji_2017} and TianQin \cite{TianQin_2016}, both expected to operate in the 2030s.

-The upcoming ESA science program campaign \textit{Voyage 2050} has already been defined and it will outline the space science missions for the period 2035-2050 \cite{Favata2021}.
-One of the three scientific area selected focuses on \textit{New Physical Probes of the Early Universe}, through the cosmic microwave background (CMB) or GW signals.
+The upcoming European Space Agency (ESA) science program campaign \textit{Voyage 2050} has already been defined, and it will outline the space science missions for the period 2035-2050 \cite{Favata2021}.
+One of the three scientific areas selected focuses on \textit{New Physical Probes of the Early Universe}, through the cosmic microwave background (CMB) or GW signals.
 Within the Gravitational-Wave Space 2050 Working Group, operating in line with the perspective offered by Voyage 2050, new concepts for a post-LISA space-based detector have been proposed, exploring frequency regions beyond the milli-Hz.

 Previous work have already identified the scientific outcome of the milli-Hz window \citep{Sesana2021muAres, Martens2023lisamax} and the deci-Hz band \citep{Sedda2020decihertz}.
 Despite being comprehensive in analyzing the number of detection per kind of sources, a crucial missing piece in those studies was a systematic investigation of astrophysical foreground signals generated from the GW sources and possibly affecting the actual detection of single events.
 This issue is particularly relevant for the frequency range from $\SI{10^{-6}}{\hertz}$ to $\SI{1}{\hertz}$, which is expected to be signal-dominated, due to the high number of astrophysical sources emitting simultaneously in this window.
 The largest fraction of these signals will be below the detection threshold of space interferometers, thus producing a cumulative stochastic signal that can limit the detector sensitivity, if exceeding the instrumental noise \cite{Regimbau_GWB}.
-For these reasons, estimating and modeling astrophysical gravitational-wave backgrounds (GWBs) have been the focus of research of multiple studies, especially in the context of LISA and PTA.
+For these reasons, estimating and modeling astrophysical gravitational-wave backgrounds (GWBs) have been the focus of research in multiple studies, especially in the context of LISA and PTA.
 Their detection and reconstruction is also a challenging task, not only because they have to be distinguished from the detector noise, but also from stochastic GWBs of cosmological origin \cite{Romano_GWB,Caprini_GWB, Renzini}.